Quantum no-go theorems in causality respecting systems in presence of closed timelike curves: Tweaking the Deutsch condition: Tweaking the Deutsch condition and approximate teleportation

 \section{Tweaking the Deutsch condition and approximate teleportation}

 The no teleportation theorem, derived in the preceding section, is similar to the no-go theorems of quantum mechanics in causality respecting systems.
 However, it has a distinct character of its own.
 In particular, both exact and approximate teleportations are not allowed from CR systems to CTC.
-This is in drastic contrast to, e.g., the quantum no cloning theorem in CR systems, which disallows exact cloning but allows approximate cloning \cite{bh}.
+This is in sharp contrast to, e.g., the quantum no cloning theorem in CR systems, which disallows exact cloning but allows approximate cloning \cite{bh1, bh2, bh3, bh4, bh5, bh6}.
 In a quest for attaining approximate teleportation, here we address the question whether the same can be achieved by some change in the Deutsch condition (cf. \cite{bru1}).
-The aim therefore is to attain approximate teleportation of an arbitrary state \(|\psi\rangle\) in a CR system to a CTC, whereby an approximate copy, \(\rho_{\rm CTC}^f(\psi)\), is created in the CTC, which is as close as possible to the arbitrary state \(|\psi\rangle\).
+Through this exercise, we may also gain insight about physical phenomena when the Deutsch condition is not stringent.
+The immediate question, however, is whether a non-stringent Deutsch condition allows us to attain approximate teleportation of an arbitrary state \(|\psi\rangle\) in a CR system to a CTC, whereby an approximate copy, \(\rho_{\rm CTC}^f(\psi)\), is created in the CTC, which is as close as possible to the arbitrary state \(|\psi\rangle\).
 We demand that the fidelity of the approximate copy (averaged over the input state space), defined as

-to be higher than the classically achievable fidelity, i.e., the fidelity that is possible to achieve without the use of entangled shared states \cite{HHH-tele}.
+be higher than the classically achievable fidelity, i.e., the fidelity that is possible to achieve without the use of entangled shared states \cite{HHH-tele}.
 For the case of teleportation of a qubit, the classically achievable fidelity is \(\frac23\) in the quantum domain.\\

 Let us now introduce a deviation, which is just sufficient for the intended purpose of attaining nonclassical teleportation, of the Deutsch self-consistency condition.
 To do that, we suppose that the initial and final states of the CTC, respectively denoted by \(\rho_{\rm CTC}^i\) and \(\rho_{\rm CTC}^f\), are such that